Interim Careers Lead: Mr C Taylor ctaylor@themast.co.uk

 Curriculum Content

-In Year 6 all students:
+In Year 6 pupils will:

 • Attend an assembly on Careers information